By Charlynn Avery

 Once you’ve determined which oil to use, all you need is a washcloth and warm water.
 Try this routine at night before bed.

 - Soak a washcloth in warm water.
 Gently pat your face to lightly moisten the skin.

 - Place about a quarter-size amount of oil in the palm of your hand.
 Using the tips of your fingers, begin massaging the oil into your skin in small circles.
 The pressure should be firm and deep enough to work the muscles of the face.
 You want to make sure to penetrate the pores of your skin with the oil.
 You will notice a slight flush to your skin when you do this correctly.

 - Once your skin is thoroughly oiled, soak the washcloth in the warm water again.
 Cover your face with the warm cloth and let it steam the skin – keep it there until it cools.
 Gently wipe the skin and repeat Step 3 a few more times.
 Don’t scrub your skin at this point.
 The key is making sure there is no longer an oily feel to the surface of your skin.
 Your face should feel soft, smooth and clean.

 - (Optional) If your skin feels dry after this practice, apply a small amount of oil as a moisturizer.

 Have you tried an oil cleansing method?

-About the author: Charlynn Avery, aromatherapist and educator for Aura Cacia, is on a quest to change the way we look at health and healing in the U.S. She has spent her career practicing and teaching in the arena of holistic health and wellness as a licensed massage therapist, and currently holds additional certifications in Holistic Nutrition, Thai Massage, Life Coaching and Hypnotherapy.
+About the author: Charlynn Avery, aromatherapist and educator for Aura Cacia, is on a quest to change the way we look at health and healing in the U.S. She has spent her career practicing and teaching in the arena of holistic health and wellness as a licensed massage therapist, and currently holds additional certifications in Holistic Nutrition, Thai Massage and Life Coaching.
 Although she loves natural healing, she loves spending time in nature even more.
 An avid traveler both for work and pleasure, she can often be found getting her U.S. National Park Passport stamped or reading a good book in an airport.